determined by a number of factors. The values that we assign ourselves,

 I would also argue that ethics, morals and honour are based on a set of

 values that defines our relationship with ourselves and the others that

 we associate with.

-I prefer to think of ethics as a
+I prefer to think of

 principle or set of principles of cause and effect.
 While ethics are